-The above means that only transfers were controlled [...] and bank accounts were opened to a Cypriot company, which, however, does not contradict the established independence and continuity of providing forwarding services under T.-T. resources, controlled through the provisions of contracts that created an economic platform in the country with such elements of stability that determine the place of business.
+This cannot be altered by the payments made in the complaint for transport services and the lack of personal and capital connections between the companies.
+The authorities cited the applicant's statement that at the Bank [...], and continuity of providing forwarding services under T.-T. resources, controlled through the provisions of contracts that created an economic platform in the country with such elements of stability that determine the place of business.
 This was enough to recognize [...] as the place of supply of services, under art.
 28b paragraph 1 and 2 of the VAT Act.
 Therefore, it does not matter in what character AB performed, because whether he acted as the president of T.-T. cannot affect the correct assessment that the activity was organized in [...].
 It is unjustified to refer to the lack of personal and capital relations between companies, as it is not necessary for the application of this provision.
 The appeal body correctly responded to all grounds of appeal.